magomimmo/modern-cljs/README.md

 ### [Tutorial 20 - House Keeping][40]

-Step to step guide for publishing a library to clojar repository by using `boot`.
+Step to step guide for publishing a library to clojars repository by using `boot`.

 ### [Tutorial 19 - Livin' on the edge][39]